 Anyone interested in becoming a member of the Catholic Church, and particularly a member of Assumption Parish, is warmly welcomed.
 As a parish family, we seek to be a welcoming community of faith, with our doors open to all who genuinely seek the Lord, desire to live the Gospel, and are willing to accept the discipline and faith of the Roman Catholic Church.

-If a non-Catholic, engaged to be married to a Catholic, is interested in the Church and has shown a desire to join us, please call the Parish Office at 314-487-7970.
+If you are non-Catholic and have a desire to become Catholic, please call the Parish Office at 314-487-7970.

 Weddings can be arranged for Friday evenings or Saturdays between 9 a.m. and 2 p.m. (starting times).
 Weddings at Assumption during the liturgical season of Advent (four weeks prior to Christmas) and Lent (40 days prior to Easter) are permitted, but the couples need to be aware of and respect the penitential nature of the season as reflected in more subdued decorations and music.
 For this reason, weddings during these seasons, though permitted, are not encouraged.